-222.2.4 Multiple/Complex Procedures
+A-222.2.4 Multiple/Complex Procedures

-When submitting charges for multiple procedures and/or complex surgeries, attach the operative report to the paper HFS 2360 (pdf).
+When submitting charges for multiple procedures and/or complex surgeries, the practitioner is to attach the operative report to the paper HFS 2360 (pdf).
 Instructions for billing multiples are specific to the particular procedure code and are included in the Practitioner Fee Schedule.

 Additional procedures may be paid at a lesser rate or may be rejected as part of the surgical package.
-Surgical procedures considered incidental to or a component of the major procedure will not be paid separately from the major code.
+Surgical procedures considered incidental to, or a component of, the major procedure will not be paid separately from the major code.

-222.2.5 Multiple Operative Sessions on the Same Day
+A-222.2.5 Multiple Operative Sessions on the Same Day